University of Minnesota Administrative Policy

 Reason for Policy

 This policy outlines ownership and accountability for safety compliance so that individuals understand risks and know how to take preventative and/or corrective actions to protect themselves and others.
-The policy implements the commitments of the Board of Regents Policy: Health and Safety (PDF) to comply with applicable health and safety policies, procedures, and laws to provide a safe and healthy work environment in which members of the University community can achieve their educational, research, outreach, service, and employment goals.
+The policy implements the commitments of the Board of Regents Policy: Health and Safety to comply with applicable health and safety policies, procedures, and laws to provide a safe and healthy work environment in which members of the University community can achieve their educational, research, outreach, service, and employment goals.

 Procedures